Noccarc/meta-noccarc/README.md

 ## System image

 This layer should be used in order to build the st-image-weston image.
-It provides changes including the QT libraries and the noccarc demo application.

 ## Building the system image

 In order to build the system image a Distribution Package provided by STMicroelectronics is required.
 The whole building process is described on the ST wiki pages: